Skip to Main Content

 The Teaching and Learning Team offers research and referencing support to University of Waikato students and staff.
 However, our services are restricted to availability, capacity and the scope of our service parameters.

-We can help with: But not:
+We can help with: You (along with your supervisor) will:

 • Testing your research question based on database results.

-• The designing of a research question.
+• The design your research question.

 • The systematic review/research process.